Frequent Asked Questions

 Information on other tools

-DHIS 2 is a flexible, web-based open-source information system with visualization features, including GIS, charts and pivot tables.
+DHIS2 is a web-based open-source information system with visualization features, including GIS, charts and pivot tables.

 DHIS 2 is the preferred health management information system in 30 countries, mainly on the African continent and in India, and within more organizations across four continents.
 DHIS 2 helps governments in developing countries and health organizations to manage their operations more effectively, to monitor processes and to improve communication.